The curved Mimetic Finite Difference method: allowing grids with curved faces: Curved MFD method

+\begin{remark} Note that $P_{0}$-consistency is well-defined on a curved grid $K$.
+In fact, it involves only the local projection matrices $\{\mathbb{P}^{\mathcal F}_{c}\}_{c\in C}$ whose rows are face vectors of faces of $K$ so that all geometric information of curved faces of $K$ is solely encoded into their face vectors. \end{remark}

-The definition of $P_0$-consistent reconstruction operators boils down to two requirements.
-First, property \textbf{(P1)} requires that each local reconstruction operator $\mat R^\f_c$ is a left inverse of the local projection operator $\mat P^\f_c$, which is the accuracy property for element-wise constant vector fields.
-Second, it is easy to see that property \textbf{(P2)} is equivalently to and the geometric interpretation of \cref{P2_eq} is as follows: for each internal edge $e$ of $K$, the vectors $\abs{c} \, \colsel{\mat R^\f_c}{f}$ for all $c \in C(f)$ with $f \in F(e)$ can be put one after the other to form a geometric closed path, namely, their vector sum is the zero vector.
+The definition of $P_{0}$-consistent reconstruction operators boils down to two requirements.
+First, property \textbf{(P1)} requires that each local reconstruction operator $\mathbb{R}^{\mathcal F}_{c}$ is a left inverse of the local projection operator $\mathbb{P}^{\mathcal F}_{c}$, which is the accuracy property for element-wise constant vector fields.
+Second, it is easy to check that property \textbf{(P2)} has the following geometric interpretation: for each internal edge $e$ of $K$ (i.e., $e \not \subset \partial \Omega $), the vectors $\abs{c} \, \mathrm{col}_{(f)} {\mathbb{R}^{\mathcal F}_{c}}$ for each $c \in C(f)$ and each $f \in F(e)$ can be put one after the other to form a geometric closed path, namely, their vector sum is the zero vector; see Fig.~\ref{P2} for an illustration.

-\begin{remark} The definition of $P_0$-consistency involves only the local projection matrices (as in \cref{local_projection}) that collect local face vectors (as defined in \cref{face_vector}).
-Hence, all the geometric information of curved faces is encoded into their face vectors so that $P_0$-consistency is well-defined on grids having curved faces. \end{remark}

-\begin{remark}[Comparison of different definitions of local reconstruction operators] In the standard MFD method, local reconstruction operators $R^\f_c$ are not defined as described above but instead they are required to satisfy a set of five properties \textbf{(R1)}, \textbf{(R1)}, \textbf{(R2)}, \textbf{(R3)}, \textbf{(R4)}, \textbf{(R5)} \cite{da2014mimetic,Brezzi2014MimeticSP}.
-In contrast, from this set of five properties we only assume property \textbf{(R2)}, which is the accuracy property \textbf{(P1)} for constant vector fields.
-In fact, using our definition of $R^\f_c$ as a left inverse of map $P^\f_c$ and definition of $\mat R^\f_c$ in \cref{average} it is easy to see that $\mat R^\f_c$ is a left inverse of $\mat P^\f_c$ for every $c \in C$. \end{remark} In what follows, we will only deal with averages of local reconstruction operators, thus, for convenience, we will drop the words "average" and "local" and we will refer to them simply as reconstruction operators.